ceph/ceph/doc/rbd/rbd-encryption.rst

 The LUKS header size can vary (up to 136MiB in LUKS2), but is usually up to 16MiB, depending on the version of `libcryptsetup` installed.
-For optimal performance, the encryption format will set the data offset to be aligned with the image object size.
-For example expect a minimum overhead of 8MiB if using an imageconfigured with an 8MiB object size.
+For optimal performance, the encryption format will set the data offset to be aligned with the image stripe period size.
+For example, expect a minimum overhead of 8MiB if using an image configured with an 8MiB object size and a minimum overhead of 12MiB if using an image configured with a 4MiB object size and `stripe count`_ of 3.

 In LUKS1, sectors, which are the minimal encryption units, are fixed at 512 bytes.
 LUKS2 supports larger sectors, and for better performance we set